14th District photo contest open for entries

 The 14th District photo contest for 2021 is open for entries.

-"Starting in May, I’ll feature twelve photographs in my office in Washington, DC, one photograph from each county in the 14th Congressional District," Rep. Marjorie Greene said.
+"Starting in May, I’ll feature 12 photographs in my office in Washington, DC, one photograph from each county in the 14th Congressional District," Rep. Marjorie Greene said in a release.
 "I would love nothing more than for the walls of my office to feature beautiful scenes from around Northwest Georgia."

-Entries are for residents of the twelve counties that make up the 14th District including Catoosa, Chattooga, Dade, Floyd, Gordon, Haralson, Murray, Paulding, Pickens, Polk, Walker, Whitfield.
+Entries are for residents of the 12 counties that make up the 14th District: Catoosa, Chattooga, Dade, Floyd, Gordon, Haralson, Murray, Paulding, Pickens, Polk, Walker, Whitfield.

 Participants should fill out the online form and submit the photo at https://greene.house.gov/contest by May 31.